Gluing support $\tau$-tilting modules via symmetric ladders of height 2: Abstract

 \section{Abstract}

-Recent result by Adachi-Iyama-Reiten has shown a bijective correspondence between support $\tau$-tilting modules and functorially finite torsion classes.
-On the other hand, the techniques of gluing torsion classes along a recollement were investigated by Liu-Vit\'oria-Yang and Ma-Huang.
-In this article, we show that gluing torsion classes can be restricted to functorially finiteness condition in the symmetric ladders of height 2.
-Then using the above correspondence with support $\tau$-tilting modules, we present explicit constructions of gluing of support $\tau$-tilting modules via symmetric ladders of height 2.
-Finally, we apply the results to triangular matrix algebras to give a more detailed version of the known Jasso's reduction and study maximal green sequences.
+Gluing techniques with respect to a recollement have long been studied.
+Recently, ladders of recollements of abelian categories were introduced as important tools.
+We present explicit constructions of gluing of support $\tau$-tilting modules via symmetric ladders of height two.
+Moreover, we apply the result to triangular matrix algebras to give a more detailed version of the known Jasso's reduction and study maximal green sequences.